 - The plant palette consists of native species associated with the pre-contact period of significance (before 1750), including 47 unique coastal sage scrub and other regional native species of trees, shrubs, grasses, and forbs.

-- Much of the pedestrian hardscape is comprised of recycled concrete.
+- Much of the pedestrian hardscape consists of recycled concrete.

-- The recycled-concrete climbing trail offers visitors an intense fitness workout, burning 80-160 calories on the hike up.
+- The recycled concrete climbing trail offers visitors an intense fitness workout, burning 80 to 160 calories on the hike up.

-- Outdoor educational exhibits featuring the history of the land including Native Americans, Spanish settlement, and oil development.
+- Outdoor educational exhibits showcase the history of the land including Native American history, Spanish settlement, and oil development.

 - Plant establishment requires hand weeding on slopes.
 Overwatering promotes weed growth and also contributes to mortality of desired native plants.